-The practical impact of an alien arrival following NASA’S recent discovery of a new solar system
+The practical impact of an alien arrival following NASA’S discovery of a new solar system

 Following NASA’s recent announcement about the discovery of seven exoplanets, three of which could potentially support life, homeowners have began to wonder whether their homes and possessions would be protected should damage be caused by life entering our planet.